Plain Writing Act: 2015 Annual Report

 EPA has an online training for all employees who produce documents for the public and for any employee who would like to be trained in plain writing.

-EPA's Leadership Development Institute annually holds agencywide plain-writing courses and offered two open-enrollment courses in 2014.
+EPA's Leadership Development Institute annually holds agencywide plain-writing courses and offered three open-enrollment courses in 2015.
 The course is designed for employees at all levels of the agency.
 Participants engage in exercises to improve their written communication, decrease muddy language and slang, and eliminate information clutter.
-This exercise-based workshop focuses on setting quality writing standards with an overall objective to increase productivity, identify problem areas, improve clarity of message and enhance one's ability to share information to a broad audience.
+This exercise-based workshop focuses on setting quality writing standards with an overall objective to increase productivity, identify problem areas, improve clarity of message, and enhance one's ability to share information to a broad audience.

 III.
 Ongoing compliance/sustaining change

-The national-program and regional offices have designated officials for plain writing to work in collaboration with the senior official.
+The national-program and regional offices have designated officials for plain writing who work in collaboration with the senior official.
 See appendix for a list of the designated officials.

 With institutional knowledge of the unique processes and various documents produced in their offices, these designated officials have implemented processes for ongoing compliance.

 These processes include communications officials' approval of documents; multi-level managerial review for plain writing; designating plain-writing coordinators in individual offices; and refresher training courses.

 Offices continue to follow plain-writing procedures to satisfy the executive order and administrative orders that predate the Plain Writing Act.

 Among the compliance highlights in 2015: